 For this size of air fryer, I would expect the wattage to be somewhere around 1300-1500 watts.

 Below is a prime example of this type of air fryer over at Amazon, again you can view it yourself over there by clicking the image.
 This particular model is 3.2 quarts in size and comes in at 1400 watts.

 Wattage of Large Size Bucket or Basket Air Fryers

 These larger traditional styled air fryers are now available in sizes up to around 7-8 quarts.
 For a cooking area this large, I would expect a wattage of around 1700 to be able to cook well.

 The 8.5 quart ESLite unit below is a prime example, clocking in at 1700 watts.
 Click the image to view it on Amazon.

 Wattage of Air Fryer Ovens

-I would say that under powered air fryers is most common in air fryer ovens.
+I would say that under powered air fryers are most common in air fryer ovens.
 This is where I have seen the most complaints of appliances that don’t crisp well or take too long to cook.
 So, I would be especially careful when buying one of these.
 You will notice that a lot of them have lower ratings than the biggest bucket air fryers.
 Some of them are just more energy efficient, but you will find others that are underpowered!

 Air Fryer ovens are a little harder to quantify, as they come in so many different sizes.
 In general, these are much larger than traditional bucket air fryers, being based more on the traditional oven design.